tektoncd/cli/docs/cmd/tkn_pipeline_start.md

   -h, --help                          help for start -l, --labels strings                pass labels as label=value.
   -L, --last                          re-run the Pipeline using last PipelineRun values
-      --output string                 format of PipelineRun (yaml or json) -p, --param stringArray             pass the param as key=value for string type, or key=value1,value2,... for array type --pod-template string           local or remote file containing a PodTemplate definition --prefix-name string            specify a prefix for the PipelineRun name (must be lowercase alphanumeric characters) -r, --resource strings              pass the resource name and ref as name=ref --return-name                   only return pipelinerun name -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the Pipeline --task-serviceaccount strings   pass the service account corresponding to the task
+      --output string                 format of PipelineRun (yaml or json or name) -p, --param stringArray             pass the param as key=value for string type, or key=value1,value2,... for array type --pod-template string           local or remote file containing a PodTemplate definition --prefix-name string            specify a prefix for the PipelineRun name (must be lowercase alphanumeric characters) -r, --resource strings              pass the resource name and ref as name=ref -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the Pipeline --task-serviceaccount strings   pass the service account corresponding to the task